|

 - The

-mind is non-material, but has the character of a structured energy
+mind is non-material, but has the

-field, interacts with physical processes, and thus has physical
+field, interacts with physical processes,

 attributes: